If you’ve just decided to conduct a house move, then congratulations!

 - Manage your inventory to assess your needs.
 Once you’ve gotten your requirements out of the way, you need to assess your inventory to identify your needs.
 From the perspective of the house move, an inventory check is a great way to identify things you own that you want to keep, sell, or even throw away.
 By the time you have the list of things you’re bringing to your new home, you at least have an idea of the “general look” your new home will have based on these items.
 This gives you a lot of visual space to work with, especially when it comes to designing new motifs for your home.

 - Create a design motif and stick with it throughout the process.
 With the items you currently have, try to make a design motif using visual boards and other design media to identify a look you want your home to achieve.
 By the time you get this motif, you’ll be able to identify if there are any more items you need to discard, replace, or even modify to “fit” the ideal home you want.
 Doing this while assessing your inventory and before you start buying things for your packing process will enable you to make the necessary adjustments.
+A professional interior designer can easily pull this off.
+This is the answer to the question, “Why hire an interior designer?”.

 - Purchase things for both your packing process and your design.
 By the time you’re going to get things for your packing process, you might want to buy things you need for your design as well.
 This is an important stage in the process, as this allows you to buy things during the same trip.
 Moreover, you’ll also be able to see items physically or at least visually (if you’re buying online), so you’ll have a more concrete basis of whether these furniture, items, and accessories you’ve checked out are worthy additions to your new home.